-As United States Marines, we have chosen to pursue a challenging, exciting, and dynamic way of life.
+The United States Marine Corps is committed to preventing suicide among Service members and their families.
+As United States Marines, we have chosen to pursue a demanding way of life characterized by our service to others.
 Along with the choice to serve comes challenges unique to the Marine Corps lifestyle.
 These unique challenges include occasional separation from loved ones, stress on personal relationships, demanding work, and high professional standards.
 Added to these are the unique stressors of life in the National Capitol Region, which can include long commutes and busy schedules during off-duty hours.
 Some of us are also dealing with loss, trauma, or grief.

 Although we normally face these challenges with the indomitable spirit characteristic of Marines, occasionally the challenges, stress, or grief may feel overwhelming and can result in suicidal thoughts.
 I want all Marines and civilians of Henderson Hall to know that your teammates are there for you.
 If you are contemplating suicide, for whatever reason, you are not alone and we have the people and resources to help you identify and conquer the challenges!
 There are no challenges you cannot overcome with help of your teammates and the dedicated, trained professionals who support us.
-Whatever the challenges facing you, help and support is available.
+Whatever your challenges, help and support is available.
 Suicide is never the right answer.